AlessandroPTSN/Faces_Emotions/README.md

 ## Introduction
 This project consists of building a neural network model that classifies the emotion that a face shows in a given photo.
 The neural network consists of multiple ReLU layers and a Softmax layer to classify the emotion.

-The data consists of 20x20 pixels grayscale images of faces.
+The data consists of 48x48 pixels grayscale images of faces.
 The faces have been automatically registered.
 The task is to categorize each face based on the emotion shown in the facial expression into one of six categories (0=Angry, 1=Fear, 2=Happy, 3=Sad, 4=Surprise, 5=Neutral).
-The training set consists of 33,000 examples
+The training set consists of 35,342 examples

 ## Model Card

 The model was deployed to the web using the FastAPI package and API tests were created.
 The API tests will be embedded in a CI/CD framework using GitHub Actions.
 After we built our API locally and tested it, we deployed it to Heroku and tested it again live.
-Weights and Biases were used to manage and track all artifacts.
+Weights and Biases were used to manage the model.

 <img align="center" src="https://github.com/Morsinaldo/credit_risk_mlops/blob/main/images/Model_card.png" />

-So, in general, the notebooks used were divided into 7 parts:
+So, in general, the notebook used is divided into 7 parts:

-  1. The search for data
+  1. Import library
-  2. Exploratory analysis
+  2. Loggin in W&B
-  3. Pre-Processing
+  3. Import data
-  4. Tests
+  4. Splitting the data between training and testing
-  5. Splitting the data between training and testing.
+  5. Create model
   6. Training
   7. Test